-Recently, accelerated particles from shocks as a result of the formation of clusters have been hypothesized to be the source for the diffuse $\gamma$ -ray background (Loeb & Waxman 2000).
-This $\gamma$ -ray production will be suppressed, however, if the gas in the clusters were heated substantially at earlier epochs (Totani & Inoue 2002).
-Our results show that the ICM in massive clusters were pre-heated (and earlier than the ICM in groups), and the suppression of the $\gamma$ -ray production will, therefore, be an important effect, if confirmed.
+Recently, accelerated particles from shocks as a result of the formation of clusters have been hypothesized to be the source for the diffuse gamma ray background (Loeb & Waxman 2000).
+This gamma ray production will be suppressed, however, if the gas in the clusters were heated substantially at earlier epochs (Totani & Inoue 2001).
+Our results show that the ICM in massive clusters were preheated (and earlier than the ICM in groups), and the suppression of the gamma ray production will, therefore, be an important effect, if confirmed.

 Finally, we discuss the uncertainties involved in our calculation.
-Apart from the uncertainties in cosmological parameters, the major uncertainties lie in the factors $f_q$ (Section 2) (connecting the abundances of quasars with the PS mass function), $f_o$ (the fraction of quasars with outflows), $f{pdV}$ and $f{gas}$ .
-Among these, the most uncertain factor is $f_o$ , which we have assumed to be of the order of unity for BAL outflows.
-The uncertainty in this factor will be reflected in the uncertainty of the final heat input (with a direct proportionality; see equation 17).
-The uncertainty in $f{pdV}$ has already been discussed, and we found that, even if $f{pdV}$ is as low as 3/8 for all cases, the final excess energy is certainly larger than that from supernovae-driven winds, and is still within the required range of excess energy, especially for loose groups.
-As far as the uncertainty in $f{gas}$ , e.g., of the type, as has been advocated by Ettori & Fabian (1999), and we have found that the excess energy is approximately doubled in this case.
-However, it is not clear if this correlation is a result of the excess energy, and so it would not be appropriate to attach much significance to this result.
-We have also varied the lower limit in our estimate of $f_q$ (equation 1) and found that changing the lower limit from $10^{12} \,\mathrm{M{\odot}}$ to $10^{11} \,\mathrm{M{\odot}}$ increases the final heat input by only ~ 10 per cent.
+Apart from the uncertainties in cosmological parameters, the major uncertainties lies in the factors f_q (§ (3.2)) (connecting the abundances of quasars with PS mass function), f_o (the fraction of quasars with outflows), f{pdV} and f{gas} .
+Among these, the most uncertain factor is f_o , which we have assumed to be of the order of unity for BAL outflows.
+The uncertainty in this factor will be reflected in the uncertainty of the final heat input (with a direct proportionality; see eqn 3.16).
+The uncertainty in f{pdV} has been already discussed earlier, and we found that even if f{pdV} is as low as 3/8 for all cases, the final excess energy is certainly larger than that from supernovae driven winds, and is still within the required range of excess energy, especially for loose groups.
+As far as the uncertainty in f{gas} is concerned, we have also done our calculation with a varying f{gas} , e.g., of the type, as has been advocated by Ettori & Fabian (1999), and we have found that the excess energy is approximately doubled in this case.
+It is, however, not clear if this correlation is a result of the excess energy, and, so, it would not be appropriate to attach much significance to this result.
+We have also varied the lower limit in our estimate of f_q (eq.
+3.1) and found that changing the lower limit from 10^{12} M_o to 10^{11} M_o increases the final heat input by only ~ 10 %.
 This is because of the fact that the increase in the number of quasars is compensated by the decrease in their mechanical luminosity.
-Lastly, we have already discussed in detail the uncertainty in the net formation rate of quasars in clusters, and, as explained in Section 2, our approach here has been very conservative, and the final results should be regarded as conservative estimates in this regard.
+Lastly, we have already discussed in detail the uncertainty in the net formation rate of quasars in clusters, and as explained in § (3.2), our approach here has been very conservative, and the final results should be regarded as conservative estimates in this regard.

-$$f{\rm gas} = 0.15 \,\mathrm{M{\odot}}(1+z)^{-0.5} (M{\rm cl}/10^{15} \,h^{-1})^{0.1},$$ (24)
+$$f{\rm gas} = 0.15(1+z)^{-0.5} \left(M{\rm cl}/10^{15}h^{-1}\right)^{0.1}, \qquad (3.23)$$